Things to do in Adams Morgan

 Bring Your Appetite

 From Ethiopian to Filipino, there is truly something for every taste in Adams Morgan.
 Whether you’re looking for a quick bite or a sit-down meal, you will find it along 18th.
-From a classic breakfast at The Diner to a post-dinner cocktail at the innovative cocktail bar, The Green Zone, you could spend the entire day sampling dishes up and down the block.
+From a classic breakfast to post-dinner sips, visitors can spend the entire day sampling dishes up and down the block.

 An Instagramable Moment